Tattoos might be more common than ever, but don't take the risks lightly. Understand basic safety precautions and

 Tattoos breach the skin, which means that skin infections and other complications are possible, including:

 - Allergic reactions.
 Tattoo dyes — especially red, green, yellow and blue dyes — can cause allergic skin reactions, such as an itchy rash at the tattoo site.
 This can occur even years after you get the tattoo.

 - Skin infections.
 A skin infection is possible after tattooing.

 - Other skin problems.
 Sometimes an area of inflammation called a granuloma can form around tattoo ink.
 Tattooing also can lead to keloids — raised areas caused by an overgrowth of scar tissue.

 - Bloodborne diseases.
 If the equipment used to create your tattoo is contaminated with infected blood, you can contract various bloodborne diseases — including methicillin-resistant Staphylococcus aureus (MRSA), hepatitis B and hepatitis C.

 - MRI complications.
 Rarely, tattoos or permanent makeup might cause swelling or burning in the affected areas during magnetic resonance imaging (MRI) exams.
 In some cases, tattoo pigments can interfere with the quality of the image.

 Medication or other treatment might be needed if you experience an allergic reaction to the tattoo ink or you develop an infection or other skin problem near a tattoo.

 Before you get a tattoo, think carefully about it.
 If you're unsure or worried that you might regret it, give it more time.
 Don't allow yourself to be pressured into getting a tattoo, and don't get a tattoo if you're under the influence of alcohol or drugs.

 Choose the location of the tattoo carefully.
-Consider whether you want the tattoo to be visible or hidden under clothing.
+Consider whether you want the option to hide your tattoo under clothing.
 Also remember that weight gain — including pregnancy weight gain — might distort the tattoo or affect its appearance.